The difference between a "reason" and an "excuse"

 Accountability.
 Until you learn to take it, you'll be doomed to repeat the same mistakes over and over.
 Don't be afraid to make mistakes, everyone does, but only those that admit their responsibility in the mistake learn from it.
 Those are the people that can keep trying and eventually taste success.
 Those that only want to blame someone else for their failures are dooming themselves to a life full of them.

-Have a question for Brandon?
-Ask or leave a comment below!
+Have a question for Brandon or want to leave a comment?